Updated By TeckWrap Craft On November 13, 2024

 - Reason: Incorrect application of the multiple layers.

-- Reason: Obviously, the reason is incorrect washing of the garment.
+- Reason: Incorrect washing of the garment.

 Other Heat Transfer Printing Methods And Their Heat Press Time And Temperature Guide